Ro5bert/avra/README.md

 It should be possible to compile AVRA on most system platforms.
 If you have problems compiling AVRA, please open an issue in the tracker.
+<br>To compile in Windows with MS Visual Studio 2019 you will need additional files,
+<a href="https://gist.github.com/hack-tramp/b19b7675670bb5463bb763c602b5bc05">please see here </a>

 ## History